Last updated: December 2019

 So, your fourth step to idea generation: don’t miss your a-ha moment!

 Once the idea strikes you, work on its evaluation and improvement.

 Make sure that:

-- your presentation of the idea won’t look like a plagiarism;
+- Your presentation of the idea won’t look like plagiarism.

 So, your final step to idea generation: evaluate and improve it.

 More techniques and brainstorming exercises needed to practice idea generation for essays?
 Check the guide from Ethan Sawyer aka College Essay Guy: he describes seven exercises to help you generate interesting topics to write about in essays.

 How to Know Your College Essay Topics are Great